vimevim/vimevim/README.md

 ### Hi there, I'm Sezer - aka [vimevim][website] 👋

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a Son, Student, Developer, and little bit of that and little bit of this!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!]!
+- 🔭 I'm working on my own projects and looking for a job.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I'm looking forward to learn new things everyday.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I really would like to work as a team.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: just do something new
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ I really love to listen music and write poetry

 ### Connect with me: